alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-medical-devices.markdown

   name: Exporting and doing business abroad
   url: /topic/business-and-self-employed/exporting-and-doing-business-abroad.html
 ---
 You’ll need a Certificate of Free Sale (CFS) to export medical devices outside the EU.
-This includes both general and specialist devices.
+This includes both:

+* general devices (eg stethoscope)
+* specialist devices (eg implantable devices and devices used to test samples like calibrators)

+[Question to SME: Are these appropriate examples, what is the common case here?]

 ##Before you apply